Kusadasi Port of Call

 Cruise ships in Kusadasi dock at a terminal in the main harbour, walking distance from the city centre.

 Kusadasi is easy to explore on foot, with a compact city centre friendly to pedestrians.
 Nearly all cruise ships offer shuttles and organised tours to further destinations, but if you want to go on your own you can find taxis at the docks (but be sure to negotiate a price before setting off).

-The main attraction in Kusadasi isn't inside the town itself: the ancient city of Ephesus is only a few kilometres away and is home to popular sites like the House of the Virgin Mary, the Temple of Cybele at Artemis, and the ruins of a library, theatre, and many grand residences.
-Cruise passengers are well-catered-for on excursions to Ephesus, which are organised by nearly every cruise line.
+The main attraction in Kusadasi isn't inside the town itself, but is to be founda little distance away at the ancient city of Ephesus, which is home to popular sites like the House of the Virgin Mary, the Temple of Cybele at Artemis, as well as the ruins of a library, theatre, and many grand residences.
+Cruise passengers are well-catered for on excursions to Ephesus, which are organised by nearly every cruise line.

 Become our Turkey Travel Expert

 We are looking for contributors for our Turkey travel guide.
 If you are a local, a regular traveller to Turkey or a travel professional with time to contribute and answer occasional forum questions, please contact us.